-Since the assessment period commenced in September 2002, FSANZ has sought additional information from the Applicant on two occasions.
+Since the assessment period commenced in September 2002, FSANZ sought additional information from the Applicant on two occasions.
 Further information and validation of the clinical studies submitted with the application was sought on 22 October 2002.
 The Applicant requested additional time, and a response was received on 29 January 2003.

 In order to more fully develop the risk management options, the statutory timeframe was interrupted by FSANZ on 3 September 2003, seeking details from the Applicant on the extent of consumer information that was intended for packaging, as well as labelling and proposed marketing strategies for the products.
 FSANZ received a written response on 12 December 2003, after the Applicant again sought additional time.
-Assessment of the application was recommenced on 17 December 2003.
+Assessment of the Application was recommenced on 17 December 2003.

-4.4 Use of phytosterol esters in other countries
+4.4 Plant-derived sterols and stanols in other countries

-Phytosterol ester-enriched table spreads were introduced into the food supply in the mid 1990's in Finland, and spread gradually over succeeding years into other countries including the United States (USA), Brazil, Switzerland (1999), Australia and New Zealand (2001).

-Since the EU Novel Foods approval in 2000 (EC258/97), edible oil spreads containing phytosterols have become available in over 11 countries in the European Union including the Netherlands, Austria, Belgium, France, Germany, Greece, Ireland, Portugal, Spain, Sweden and the United Kingdom (UK).
+Table spreads enriched with plant-derived stanols were introduced into the food supply in the mid-1990s in Finland.
+Over succeeding years, the use of plant sterol or stanol-based foods expanded into other countries including the United States (USA), Brazil, Switzerland (1999), Australia and New Zealand (2001).
+Since the EU Novel Foods approval in 2000 (EC258/97), yellow fat spreads containing phytosterols have become available in over 11 countries in the European Union including the Netherlands, Austria, Belgium, France, Germany, Greece, Ireland, Portugal, Spain, Sweden and the United Kingdom (UK).